freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/registration-form/step-014.md

 ---
 id: 60f803d5241e6a0433a523a1
-title: Part 14
+title: Step 14
 challengeType: 0
-dashedName: part-14
+dashedName: step-14
 ---

 # --description--